UK says will pay off part of World War One-era debt next year

 The Treasury said around 2 billion pounds of World War One debt remains, and that it was looking into the practicalities and value for money of repaying the outstanding debt in full.

-Most of that comprises the 1.9 billion-pound 3.5 percent War Loan, issued in 1932, which the Treasury might also decide to redeem at some point in the near future, said Islam.
+Most of that comprises the 1.9 billion-pound 3.5 percent War Loan GBW3H=, issued in 1932, which the Treasury might also decide to redeem at some point in the near future, said Islam.

 "It remains something of the elephant in the corner," said Islam.